REI, Recreational Equipment Inc., "The Co-op" since 1938

 Sleeping Bags: are still pretty primitive.
 The lightest shell material is not modern ripstop or taffetta nylon, but the old war-surplus-type "Balloon cloth" that Alice Holubar had begun using shortly after WW II.
 Bag shape and features are still very unrefined and not very comfortable.
 No nylon zippers or cord-locks!
 The insulation choices are down, or an early synthetic called dacron.
 Prices are astoundingly low by today's standards.

-TENTS for Backpacking: as one can easily see in the catalog image below, tent design was still struggling to rise above old-time Boy Scout "pup" tents.
-Tent canopy's are still made of cotton, heavy and prone to mildew in the wet, not to mention dark inside and difficult to waterproof.
+TENTS for Backpacking: as one can easily see in the catalog image below, tent design at REI was still struggling to rise above old-time Boy Scout "pup" tents.
+REI tent canopies are still made of cotton, heavy and prone to mildew in the wet, not to mention dark inside and difficult to waterproof.
 Poles do not bend or flex, are not shock-corded, and are essentially just "I" poles.
 A self-supporting tent design like a geodesic dome is still 20 years in the future.....Would you trust your life to this tent during the high winds and heavy snows of a high-mountain blizzard?

 Click here to see an image of the ultimate evolution of the A-frame style tent, a great example of which was the REI Denali Expedition, circa 1975.
 Far stronger and more evolved than the 1957-era A-frames, but destined nevertheless to be rendered extinct by the next generation of tent designs.